equivalent/elixir_phoenix_docker_postgres_example/README.md

 # Elixir Phoenix Docker Composer Postgresql example

-* Dummy app, it was doing it just as a proof of concept for Elixir beeing microservice (this is just simple web version without API endoint)
+* Dummy app, I was creating it just as a proof of concept of Elixir as a microservice (this is just simple web only version without any API endoint)
 * Although I'm fairly experienced with Docker I'm still learning Elixir and Phoenix, so some parts may be done better
 * this is just Development stage docker composer version.
 Not production